Sound Is the Key

 This difference in sound is an important distinction between acoustic and electric guitars.
-An aspiring guitarist should consider this the main deciding factor when choosing their first guitar.
+An aspiring guitarist should consider this to be the main deciding factor when choosing their first guitar.

 Acoustic guitars tend to be slightly larger than their electric counterparts.
 The strings, in most cases, will be thicker and a little harder to press down onto the frets.
 While this makes acoustic guitars physically more difficult to play, the difference is very minor.
 Take a look at this article for a detailed description of all the parts on an acoustic guitar.